2013–14 Serbian Cup

 The 2013–14 Serbian Cup season is the eighth season of the Serbian national football tournament.

-The competition will start on 4 September 2013 and concludes with the Final on 7 May 2014.
+The competition will start on 4 September 2013 and concludes with the final on 7 May 2014.

-The winner of the competition will qualify for the 2014–15 UEFA Europa League.
+Vojvodina, the winner of the competition, qualified for the 2014–15 UEFA Europa League.

 Calendar

 Preliminary round

 A preliminary round was held in order to reduce the number of teams competing in the next round to 32.
 It consisted of 7 single-legged ties, with penalty shoot-out as decider, if the score was tied after 90 minutes.
 Appearing in this round were bottom 9 teams from 2012–13 Serbian First League, as well as 5 regional cup winners.
 The draw contained seeded and unseeded teams.
 Bottom 9 teams from 2012–13 Serbian First League (Sloga Kraljevo, Timok, Inđija, Teleoptik, Radnički Nova Pazova, Banat Zrenjanin, OFK Mladenovac, Kolubara and RFK Novi Sad) were set as seeded teams, with 5 regional cup winners (IM Rakovica, Partizan Bumbarevo Brdo, Trstenik PPT, Radnički Sremska Mitrovica and Mokra Gora) being set as unseeded teams.
 After drawing 5 seeded-unseeded match-ups, remaining 2 fixtures were determined by regular draw, without seeds.
 The matches were played on 4 September 2013.
 Average attendance for preliminary round matches was 490.